OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 ![Helm Comment](helm-comment.png)

-It seems a significant portion of Kubernetes users are using Helm, and many made it clear that not having Helm integration would result in them razing their Octopus installation and salting the server that was hosting it.
-Fortunately, once we investigated, Helm actually fits pretty nicely into the Octopus architecture.
+It seems a significant portion of Kubernetes users are using Helm, and many made it clear that not having Helm integration would result in them razing their Octopus installation and salting the server that was hosting it ;)  Fortunately, once we investigated, Helm actually fits pretty nicely into the Octopus architecture.

 So we are committed to also adding Helm integration.
 This will be in the form of: